josiah34/jenkins-pipeline/README.md

 4. SSH into your EC2 via your local terminal using your pem key or via the AWS console.
 Use this command to obtain your Jenkins administrator password. ```sudo cat /var/lib/jenkins/secrets/initialAdminPassword```

 5. Finish the setup and install plugins.
-Create a user admin or continue with the administrator that was created by default. **Make sure oracle jdk plugin is selected**
+Create a user admin or continue with the administrator that was created by default. **Make sure oracle jdk plugin is selected along with maven pipeline integration**
 6. Next I will click on manage jenkins then tools as I have to set my JDK path for JDK 8. ```/usr/lib/jvm/java-1.8.0-openjdk-amd64```
 7. Set MAVEN version and name within Jenkins.
 8.